Come on, you can't linger there in bed,

-Not when a poem's ready to climb like Dracula
+not when a poem's ready to climb like Dracula

-From its coffin or burst like a fluttering dove
+out of its coffin or burst like a fluttering dove

-From the air behind a magician's hands.
+from the air behind a magician's hands.

 Oh, come on, you can't stay there in bed,

-Not when house-bound children are eager
+not when house-bound children are eager

-To run through flower-strewn meadows,
+to run through flower-strewn meadows,

-Or dash across traffic without looking.
+or dash across traffic without looking.

-Tied up in their sinews and braced by bones.
+tied up in their sinews and braced by bones.

 We'd rather stay curled under the soft duvet,

-So deeply peaceful - and not make the choice:
+so deeply peaceful - and not make the choice:

-To climb out of bed, clamber downstairs
+to climb out of bed, clamber downstairs

-And grab pen and paper, dropping into the car
+and grab pen and paper, dropping into the car

-Roaring its Formula One engine on the grid
+roaring its Formula One engine on the grid

-Before it races away, not thinking then -
+before it races away, not thinking then -

-As we negotiate the chicanes of words -
+as we negotiate the chicanes of words -

-Of all those eyes that will never see them,
+of all those eyes that will never see them,

-Of all those unstarted or unfinished poems
+of all those unstarted or unfinished poems

-That disappear into other poets' lives like cats.
+that disappear into other poets' lives like cats.